The War of the Worlds (1953 film): Legacy

 The War of the Worlds was deemed culturally, historically, or aesthetically significant in 2011 by the United States Library of Congress for preservation in the National Film Registry.
 The Registry noted the film's release during the early years of the Cold War and how it used "the apocalyptic paranoia of the atomic age".
 The Registry also cited the special effects, which at its release were called "soul-chilling, hackle-raising, and not for the faint of heart".

 The Martians were ranked the 27th best villains in the American Film Institute's list AFI's 100 Years...100 Heroes and Villains.

-The 1988 War of the Worlds TV series is a sequel to the Pal film.
+The 1988 War of the Worlds TV series serves as a sequel to the original film.
+The series rectons that rather than being killed outright by germs at the end of the film, the aliens had all slipped into a state of suspended animation, and they are not Martians but are actually from Mor-Tax—a garden planet 40 light-years away in the Taurus constellation orbiting a dying sun.
 Ann Robinson reprises her role as Sylvia Van Buren in three episodes.
 Robinson also reprises her role in two other films, first as Dr. Van Buren in 1988's Midnight Movie Massacre and then as Dr. Sylvia Van Buren in 2005's The Naked Monster.

+Warning from Space (1956), the first colored tokusatsu film in Japan, bears similarities in its plot to The War of the Worlds.